Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Simply put, moon rocks are the strongest form of cannabis you’ll find anywhere.

-The real benefits of smoking moon rocks is that you get to smoke cannabis oil without having to own a dabbing rig or something similar.
+The real benefit of smoking moon rocks is that you get to smoke cannabis oil without having to own a dabbing rig or something similar.

 As I have previously mentioned, moon rocks are made from cannabis nugs that are covered in cannabis oil and rolled in cannabis dust.
 So let me elaborate a bit on that.

-If you are settled on making a batch from scratch feel free to follow the recipe below.
+If you are an avid self learner and are settled on making a batch from scratch feel free to follow the recipe below.

-I recommend leaving moon rocks to dry after the coating and dipping process for at least 45 to 60 minutes.
+I recommend drying your newly made moon rocks for at least 45 to 60 minutes.

 After the drying period is over, store them in a dark and dry area.